BurntSushi/migration/README.md

-/*
-Package migration automatically handles versioning of a database schema by applying a series of migrations supplied by the client.
+Package migration for Golang automatically handles versioning of a database schema by applying a series of migrations supplied by the client.
 It uses features only from the database/sql package, so it tries to be driver independent.
 However, to track the version of the database, it is necessary to